Blood Pressure Screenings

-The Highland Park Fire Department has three Certified Car Seat Technicians on staff.
+The Highland Park Fire Department has five Certified Car Seat Technicians on staff.
 The Technicians can answer questions about car seats, give suggestions about where to place a child seat in a vehicle, advise what type of seat is needed for your child and teach you how to install your child's car seat.
 A Car Seat Technician can also inspect your car seat, and assist in reinstalling if it is not installed correctly.
 Due to the nature of our work, we can only inspect car seats by appointment.
 This service is provided free of charge for Highland Park residents only and proof of residency is required at the time of your appointment.

 To schedule an appointment, please call 847.433.3110 or email email@example.com.
 You can expect your appointment to last 30 minutes or longer.